ERIC REA

 It’s not only the singers Eric connects with; it’s his audiences too.
 In 2021, he founded the non-profit SoCal Choral Artists, an auditioned chamber choir group of 30-40 members who love sharing the joy of choral singing with each other and their listeners.
 He interacts with the audience, telling stories about the composer, and explaining the musical elements so people have context and know what they are going to hear.
 His approach has been inspired partly by mentors in the choral conducting program at Cal State University Los Angeles, where Eric is currently pursuing a master’s degree.

 “I want my concerts to be entertaining and enjoyable, but the ambition is for there to be something deeper than that,” Eric says.
 “True art should not leave us how it found us; it should change us by our experience of it.
-We should leave different than when we came.”
+We should leave different than we came.”

 Eric had no idea when he and Heidi-Jeanne moved to the West that his musical career would take off.
 “It was an amazing gift from God,” he says.
 “It’s just been blessing upon blessing.
 I can’t believe I get to do what I do.”
 He sounds equally joyful about living in his adopted community.
 “We love it here!
 This is home.
 We are raising a couple of little Californians,” he says, referring to his young sons, Xander and Zeke, born locally.